wei-wang11/Semantic-Search-Evaluation/README.md

 └── evaluation_pipeline.py  # Main function and evluation pipeline coordinating the evaluation process report_notebook.ipynb       # Report notebook to display results requirements.txt            # Requirements file
+README.md                   # Instructions on how to run the code output/                     # Folder for model evluation result storage
 ```

 ## Pulling the Code